pmotgi/nvidia-nemo-nim-pipeline/README.md

 3.  **Export** the fine-tuned adapter and merge it with the base model, converting it to the vLLM-HF (Hugging Face) format required by NVIDIA NIM.
 4.  **Deploy** the NVIDIA NIM (NVIDIA Inference Microservice) to serve the fine-tuned model, supporting both the base model and the LoRA adapters.

+## Sample Example

+This repository provides a concrete example of the pipeline:

+A Llama3.1-8B base model is fine-tuned on the SQuAD dataset.
+The fine-tuned model is then exported from NeMo format to the `vllm_hf` format using the `hf-peft` load connector in the NeMo export service.
+This ensures that the model adapter is read by NeMo correctly.

+Currently, NVIDIA NIM has specific requirements for model formats (older NeMo `.tar` files or plain Hugging Face models).
+Since the NeMo toolkit is experimental, this pipeline includes the necessary conversion step to make the output compatible with NIM.

 ## Prerequisites

 Before you begin, ensure you have the following: